microsoft/sarif-tools/README.md

 +: /^<myname.*\.com>$/
 # Again, the "+: " can be omitted for a regular expression include pattern.
 /^<myname.*\.com>$/
 # Lines beginning with "-: " are interpreted as exclusion substrings.
-E.g. the following line excludes issues whose author-mail field contains "@microsoft.com".
+E.g. the following line excludes issues whose author-mail field contains "bot@microsoft.com".
--: @bad.microsoft.com
+-: bot@microsoft.com
 # Instead of a substring, a regular expression can be used, enclosed in "/" characters.
 Issues whose author-mail field includes a string matching the regular expression are excluded.
 Use ^ and $ to match the whole author-mail field.
 E.g. the following pattern excludes all issues whose author-mail field contains a GUID.
 -: /[0-9A-F]{8}[-][0-9A-F]{4}[-][0-9A-F]{4}[-][0-9A-F]{4}[-][0-9A-F]{12}/
 ```

-Or, without the comments and alternative forms:
+Here's an example of a filter-file that includes issues on lines changed by an `@microsoft.com` email address or a `myname.SOMETHING.com` email address, but not if those email addresses end in `bot@microsoft.com` or contain a GUID.
+It's the same as the above example, with comments stripped out.

 ```
 description: Example filter from README.md
 +: @microsoft.com
 +: /^<myname.*\.com>$/
--: @bad.microsoft.com
+-: bot@microsoft.com
 -: /[0-9A-F]{8}[-][0-9A-F]{4}[-][0-9A-F]{4}[-][0-9A-F]{4}[-][0-9A-F]{12}/
 ```